pnp/cli-microsoft365/docs/docs/cmd/spo/page/page-section-add.md

 ## Options

 `-n, --pageName <pageName>`
-: Name of the page to add section to
+: Name of the page to add section to.

 `-u, --webUrl <webUrl>`
-: URL of the site where the page to retrieve is located
+: URL of the site where the page to retrieve is located.

 `-t, --sectionTemplate <sectionTemplate>`
 : Type of section to add.
-Allowed values `OneColumn,OneColumnFullWidth,TwoColumn,ThreeColumn,TwoColumnLeft,TwoColumnRight`
+Allowed values `OneColumn`, `OneColumnFullWidth`, `TwoColumn`, `ThreeColumn`, `TwoColumnLeft`, `TwoColumnRight`.

 `--order [order]`
-: Order of the section to add
+: Order of the section to add.

 --8<-- "docs/cmd/_global.md"